oseducation/knowledge-graph/README.md

-# vitsi.ai
+# Vitsi AI
-Vitsi is an educational startup that is built on the concept of representing knowledge as a graph, where nodes represent concepts or topics, and edges represent relationships between them.
+Vitsi AI is an educational startup that is built on the concept of representing knowledge as a graph, where nodes represent concepts or topics, and edges represent relationships between them.
 The platform aims to provide a personalized learning experience to learners of all ages, from kindergarten to adulthood.

 ## Problems with current education system